guusj/books/Warbreaker_BrandonSanderson.md

 “Let’s go,” Vasher said, moving out into the darkness.
 Night in T’Telir was very different from her homeland.
 There, it had been possible to see so many stars overhead that it looked like a bucket of white sand had been dashed into the air.
 Here, there were street lamps, taverns, restaurants, and houses of entertainment.
 The result was a city full of lights—a little like the stars themselves had come down to inspect grand T’Telir.
 And yet, Vivenna was still saddened by how few real stars she saw in the sky.
 None of that meant that the places they were going were by any means bright.
 Vasher led her through the streets, and he quickly became little more than a hulking shadow.
 They left behind places with street lights, and even lit windows, moving into an unfamiliar slum.
 This was one of those she’d been afraid to enter, even when she lived on the streets.
 The night seemed to grow even darker as they entered and walked down one of the twisting, dark alleys that passed for streets in such places.
 They remained silent.
 Vivenna knew not to speak and draw attention.
 Eventually, Vasher pulled to a stop.
-He pointed toward a building: singlestory, flat-topped, and wide.
+He pointed toward a building: single-story, flat-topped, and wide.
 It sat alone, in a depression, shanties built from refuse covering the low hill behind it.
 Vasher waved for her to stay back, then quietly put the rest of his Breath into his rope and crept forward up the hill.
 Vivenna waited, nervous, kneeling beside a decaying shanty that appeared to have been built from half-crumbling bricks. _Why did I come?_ she thought. _He didn’t tell me to—he simply said that I could.
 I could just as easily have stayed behind._
 But she was tired of things happening _to_ her.
 She had been the one to point out that maybe there was a connection between the priest and Denth’s plan.
 She wanted to see this to the end.
 Do something.
 That had been easy to think back in the lit room.
 It didn’t help her nerves that, looming to the left side of the shanty was one of the D’Denir statues.
 There had been some of them in the Highland slums as well, though most of those had been defaced or broken.